In our current economy, many people are finding that their primary sources of income just aren’t enough.

 I have made so much money with this that it’s just ridiculous.

-There is a site called BookScouter that makes it so easy to sell used books.
-You simply visit the site, put in the ISBN number of the book into the provided box, then their technology searches over 40 online book buyers to give you the ones that pay the highest for your used book.
+You simply visit the site, put in the ISBN of the book into the provided box, then their search engine looks at over 40 online book buy back sites to find the ones that pay the most for your book.

-Now, I started with my own used books in the basement.
-But now I have expanded it to almost a part time side business.
-Whenever I go to a thrift store, yard sale, flea market, or any other kind of place where I can get used books for cheap, I simply pull up BookScouter on my phone, then I check prices for interesting-looking books I see.
+Whenever I go to a thrift store, yard sale, flea market, or any other kind of place where I can get used books for cheap, I simply pull up BookScouter on my phone, then I check prices for interesting looking books I see.

 You will, of course, need a smartphone to install them, but Google Screenwise can also be installed on your home computer.